Carpenter Ant Treatment

 Pre-treatment is for New Construction

 The interior wall voids are power sprayed with Tim-Bor.
 This is a once in the lifetime opportunity to protect your house against pests and the timing is crucial.
-That time is . . . before the windows are installed in the structure and prior to insulation of the walls and sheetrock being hung.
+That time is . . . prior to the insulation of the walls and sheetrock being hung.

 If there is an attic space, this area is dusted after the sheetrock is installed and before the insulation is blown into the attic.